-I have a large area on my deck that has both herbs and vegetables growing.
+I have a large garden on my deck that has both herbs and vegetables growing.
 It’s easy to water, within reach of the kitchen and looks great on my patio too!
 I use the herbs all summer and then just leave them out during the winter. (some even grow then!)
 I am in zone 7b.

 Here is my list of 10 of the Best Herbs for Kitchen Gardens.
 Some I just can’t do without and others I only use occasionally, but all are very easy to grow and make my food taste delicious.

 The top of my list of herbs for kitchen gardens is thyme.
 This basic herb is useful in all types of dishes and is almost a necessity in French cooking.
 The tiny leaves just strip right off the stems.
 No dicing is necessary.
 It is super easy to grow and I manage to keep some of it going even in the winter.
 It pairs well with many other herbs and has an earthy flavor.

-Sadly, this herb is an annual, not a perennial, but it grows easily from seeds or cuttings so I am never without out it.
+Sadly, this herb is an annual, not a perennial, but it grows easily from seeds or cuttings so I am never without it.
 Basil is widely used in Italian dishes and also in many other Mediterranean recipes.
 And where would pesto be without this versatile herb?
 Basil comes in many forms and colors.
 Be sure to cut off the flowers to keep it from getting tart.
 Very easy to grow indoors in a sunny window.

-3. ROSEMARY.
 This herb is one that keeps going year round for me.
 I used it three or four times a week.
 Rosemary has a needle like appearance and a very pungent aroma.
 It’s widely used in Italian cooking.

 This herb is native to Asia but is often thought of as a staple for French cooking.
 Tarragon has a light licorice flavor that pairs well with many protein choices.
-I love to use it chopped and sprinkled on boneless chicken breasts for an easy week night meal that tastes anything but ordinary.
+I love to use it chopped and sprinkled on ahi tuna for an easy week night meal that tastes anything but ordinary.

 This perennial herb is a native of both Greece and Italy.
 Oregano is used widely in Italian sauces and pasta dishes by the Italians, and sprinkled over salads by the Greeks.
 It is super easy to grow and comes back each year.

-The Ultimate Herb for Garnishes
+The Ultimate Herbs for Garnishes

-6. PARSLEY.
 There is nothing quite as versatile as parsley and it is one of the must have herbs for kitchen gardens.
 There are many varieties of it, with different textures and leaf shapes.
 Most are biennial plants that last two years, but mine seems to keep chugging on year after year.
 Every once in a while it gets pretty small and I just start a new plant.